choojs/website/content/docs/state-machines/index.md

 ## State machines in JavaScript
 Let's implement the traffic light example in JavaScript.
 In order for this to work, we'll need to implement:
-- Saving the states & transitions in an Object
+- Saving the states and transitions in an Object.
-- The core state machine algorithm
+- The core state machine algorithm.
-- Creating a small, stateful class to hold the state
+- Creating a small, stateful class to hold the state.
 - Combining all of these to form the complete state machine.

 Let's dig in!